Wednesday, May 24, 2006

 "No, in all these things we are more than conquerors through Him who loved us." ...
 Romans 8:37

-But anyway, what I'm hoping to convey by this post is a reminder...
-A reminder that the most interesting, hope-filled, inspiring lives are those in which someone had something huge to overcome.
-A life where your joy and faith and love are tested on a regular basis--and yet it's obvious to all watchers, you, the main character, have conquered what threatened to knock you down.
+Anyway, what I'm hoping to convey by this post?
+A reminder that the most hope-filled, inspiring lives are those in which someone has huge trials to overcome.
+Lives where joy, faith and love are tested on a regular basis, but still, they keep moving forward.
+Getting out of bed.